RangaPrakashs/todo-app-react/README.md

 # Okta React + Custom Login Example

-This example shows you how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
-The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.
+This example is a forked version of okta react sample, you can read more about it here - https://developer.okta.com/code/react/#get-started-with-react-okta

-This example is built with Create React App and Okta Samples
+This example is built with Create React App and Okta Sample

 ## Prerequisites